Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

 Insomnia happens for many reasons.
-Short-term insomnia is often caused by temporary situations or problems with the environment such as:
+Short-term insomnia is often caused by:

-Insomnia is more common in women during and after menopause.
+Insomnia is more common in women at and after menopause.
 It is also common in adults 50 years of age or older.

 Insomnia may cause: